quicwg/wg-materials/interim-17-10/minutes.md

 A set of test cases would help.

-Christrian: HTTP/0.9 was the default test, but it would be nice to have a list of files to be expected.
+Christian: HTTP/0.9 was the default test, but it would be nice to have a list of files to be expected.

 mnot: Need somebody to write that down and then use it.
 Volunteer!!